 By Matt Slick

 No. We did not.
 1 Cor.
 15:46-47 says, "However, the spiritual is not first, but the natural; then the spiritual.
-47The first man is from the earth, earthy; the second is man is from heaven" (All bible quotes are from the NASB).
-The context is dealing with the resurrection of the body.
+47The first man is from the earth, earthy; the second is man is from heaven"1 The context is dealing with the resurrection of the body.
 Beginning with verse 35, Paul asks the question "How then are the dead raised?"
 Then Paul goes on to explain the resurrection of the believer and how the natural body must die before the spiritual one is raised.
 Paul is simply describing the proper order of existence.
-First comes the natural body, then comes the spiritual or the resurrected body.
+First, comes the natural body, then comes the spiritual or the resurrected body.
 If we lived in a previous existence, then Paul could have said something like, "First comes our spiritual body, then our natural body, then our resurrected body."
 1 Cor.
 15:46-47 alone should be sufficient to put the argument to rest.

 One verse that is commonly used is Jer.
 1:5, "Before I formed you in the womb, I knew you..."
 But this verse is not talking about pre-existence.
 It is talking about God’s ordination and appointment of Jeremiah to be a prophet to his nation.
 Let’s look at the whole verse: "Before I formed you in the womb, I knew you, and before you were born I consecrated you; I have appointed you a prophet to the nations."